-Everyone needs jewelry appraisals at some point, with jewelry insurance coverage valuation being the most common reason along with the desire to sell or give away your jewelry to your heirs or in some cases division of property due to divorce or other reasons.
+Everyone needs a jewelry appraisal at some point, with jewelry insurance coverage valuation being the most common.
+Other reasons are the desire to sell your jewelry or give away your jewelry to your heirs or in some cases division of property due to divorce or other reasons.

 We offer a free introductory consultation to ascertain the scope of the appraisal assignment and to provide our expert advice and free estimates of any work being considered.
-Arrangements can be made for the bulk of the appraisal work to be done with you present, so you do not have to leave your jewelry, unless you want to.
-After we can finish up the research, documentation and either mail you a hard copy and also email you a PDF of the report.
+Arrangements can be made for the bulk of the appraisal work to be done with you present, you do not have to leave your jewelry, unless you want to.
+After you leave we will finish up the research and documentation.
+When the report is finished we will mail you a hard copy and email you a PDF of the report.

-When our services are retained, we will evaluate your gems and jewelry and professionally prepare appraisal documents with photographs and item details to protect you if and when you suffer a loss.
+When our services are retained, we will evaluate your gems and jewelry and professionally prepare appraisal documents with photographs and item details to protect you when you suffer a loss.
 We provide Estimate to Replace Reports and Documentation of Sale reports for you to use to insure your jewelry.
 A properly prepared jewelry appraisal makes a strong case for you when dealing with an insurance claim.
-You will get more on your claim.

-We also provide Donation Reports for donations of jewelry for income tax deductions.
+We also provide Donation Reports for donations of jewelry for income tax purposes.
 We can help with disbursement of jewelry to your heirs with an Equitable Distribution Report.
-We provide Fair Market Evaluation reports if someone in your family passes on and your estate lawyer needs an evaluation of the jewelry for the IRS.
+We provide Fair Market Evaluation reports when someone in your family passes on and your estate lawyer needs an evaluation of the jewelry.

-Approximate prices for the appraisal can be gotten by sending me a photo of the jewelry, call us first for instructions.
+Approximate prices for the appraisal can be gotten by sending us a photo of the jewelry, call us first for instructions.

 Short Form Document evaluation providing information to resell start at $50 per item.

-Other appraisal documents start at $100 to $200 for the first item depending on complexity.
-If you have multiple items we charge $100 which will work out in your favor.
+Other appraisal documents start at $100 and up for the first item depending on complexity.
+If you have multiple items we charge $100 per hour.